 Confidentiality: Only authorized CYS Service staff will have access to patron files.
-CYS is committed to protecting the privacy of patron information.
+CYS Services is committed to protecting the privacy of patron information.
 Medical information concerning patrons is absolutely confidential under state and federal law and may not be discussed at any time with any person under any circumstance.
-While the content of each child's file is confidential, however, the content of each child's file is immediately available upon request to administrators and teaching staff who have consent from a parent or legal guardian to access the records.
-Parents and legal guardians are also able to access the records upon request.
-Regulatory authorities have permission to access the records as well.